YaoxuanZhang/bit-rot-detector/README.md

 # Bit Rot Detector

-Production-grade utility for detecting file corruption (bit rot) using BLAKE3 hashing with intelligent move detection and SMTP2GO notifications.
+A utility for detecting file corruption (bit rot) using BLAKE3 hashing with intelligent move detection and SMTP2GO notifications.

 ## Features